The 2019 Kentucky Commonwealth Commercial Wine Competition & Commissioner’s Cup will take place on November 16th in Lexington, KY.

 In order to be eligible for the Commissioner’s Cup, a wine must be awarded a gold medal in the Kentucky Commonwealth Commercial Wine Competition and must be produced from a minimum of 75% Kentucky fruit.
 Additionally, we request that a minimum of 100 cases be available for sale to the general public for Dry Red Wine, Dry White Wine Rose/Blush and Sweet/Dessert Style/Fruit Wine categories.
 Any gold medal winning wine under the 100 case minimum will be eligible for entry in the Commissioner’s Cup under the Boutique (Small Production) Wine category.

-Every Commissioner Cup qualifying wine is tasted and individually scored by five KCCW&CC judges.
+Every Commissioner Cup qualifying wine is tasted and individually scored.
 Scores are tallied and the highest scoring wine in each class is awarded as a Commissioner’s Cup Winning Wine.